 - Educated 845 community members at 48 events about marine sciences and aquatic conditions specific to Newtown Creek and the East River

 - Involved 15 different local community groups and education institutions in the education of Greenpoint residents about their waterways

 - Supported the creation of an instructional aquarium displaying species native to Newtown Creek, including local fish, crab, mollusks, and invertebrates

-In 2018, through a competitive process, the North Brooklyn Boat Club was awarded $88,784 in additional funding from GCEF for equipment, personnel, and materials, including multi-user canoes.
+In 2018, through a competitive process, North Brooklyn Boat Club (NBBC) was awarded $88,784 in additional funding from GCEF for equipment, personnel, and materials, including multi-user canoes.
 This additional funding will allow the Ed Shed to further establish itself as a local educational hub by expanding its community-based and on-the-water “Floating Classroom” environmental programming and improving its environmental footprint along Newtown Creek.

 August 2018: In July, NBBC began offering weekly open hours, thus furthering public access to and awareness of its boat yard and programming.
 With GCEF’s support, NBBC is also making improvements to its physical space and canoe fleet that will support its environmental education activities.